 In the continuously changing world of work, does job security mean the same thing it did 10 years ago?
 With a family to support and various expenses, a permanent role could seem like the obvious choice to ensure a steady income.
 But here’s why worries over job security shouldn’t stop you from enjoying higher wages, varied work and greater flexibility as a contractor in the life sciences industry.

 This article is not an attempt to hide the risks of contract work, but instead an effort to counteract the belief that contractors can’t enjoy as much job security as permanent employees.
 Many shy away from contract roles, convinced that they will experience an ongoing struggle for work.
 While there are certainly some risks attached to contracting, it could be argued that, in today’s job climate, it is no less risky than having a permanent role.
-Not to mention the many, many perks that come with being a contractor such as the chance to avoid tedious office politics!
+Not to mention the many advantages that come with being a contractor such as the chance to avoid tedious office politics!

 Here are some reasons to dispel the myth that contractors don’t have job security: